-- Building new roads, processing mills or other infrastructure.

-- Putting in drainage or irrigation system.

-- Replanting or expansion of planting area.

-- Management of mill effluents (see criterion 4.4).

-- Clearing of natural vegetation.

-- Management of pests and diseases palms by controlled burning (Criteria 5.5 and 7.7).
+- Building new roads, processing mills or other infrastructure. - Putting in drainage or irrigation system. - Replanting or expansion of planting area. - Management of mill effluents (see criterion 4.4). - Clearing of remaining natural vegetation. - Management of pests and diseases palms by controlled burning (Criteria 5.5 and 7.7).

-In addition to this, a comprehensive management plan to mitigate identified practices that require changes should be developed and a responsible person or persons identified.
-The management plan should incorporate a monitoring protocol, adaptive operational changes, which should be implemented to monitor the effectiveness of the mitigation measures.
-The plan should be reviewed as a minimum every three years to reflect the results of monitoring and where there are operational changes that may have positive and negative environmental impacts.

 Impact assessment may be a non-restrictive format e.g. ISO 14001 EMS and/or EIA report incorporating elements spelt out in this criterion and raised through stakeholder consultation.
 Documented management action plans addressing issues raised from the above impact assessment, which is monitored annually.
 Environmental impacts should be identified on soil and water resources (see Criterion 4.3 and 4.4), air quality, greenhouse gases (Criterion 5.6), biodiversity and ecosystems, and people's amenity (see criterion 6.1) both on and off-site.